 The initial visit will be 45-60 minutes long and all follow up appointments will be scheduled for 30 minutes.
 Please be punctual for your sessions.
 If you are more than 15 minutes late to your appointment, you will automatically be rescheduled.
 This is to ensure that you and your pet, as well as other clients can get the most out of their acupuncture treatments without being rushed, hurried, or stressed.

 The initial visit will include reviewing your pet’s intake history form, previous medical records and diagnostic results.
 At this time, we will go over your goals and expectations for the session, what acupuncture entails and how we will be incorporating this treatment modality into what you are already doing for your pet.
 Your pet will get a full physical examination and we will start the treatments.

-The cost of the initial session is a $63 for the examination and $125 for the acupuncture consultation and treatment.
-Follow up sessions will have a $56 fee for the acupuncture treatments.
+The cost of the initial session including a physical examination, acupuncture consultation and treatment is $175.
+Follow up sessions will have a $63 fee for the acupuncture treatments.
 If any other treatments are recommended during the visit such as therapeutic laser, medications or diagnostics, you will be provided with an estimate for these additional charges.
 Be aware that acupuncture works through a cumulative effect and many conditions will need anywhere form 4-8 treatments for you to see a desired effect.
 Treatments are typically spaced out every 1-3 weeks depending on the case.